broadinstitute/GATK-for-Microbes/README.md

 ### 3. DisplayConcordance Jupyter Notebook

+Concordance notebooks are available in our public Terra workspace: https://app.terra.bio/#workspaces/help-gatk/GATK%20For%20Microbes

 We have also provided a notebook which takes as input the results of the MicrobialConcordancePipeline and plots the concordance comparison as shown in the image below.
 This notebook helps us streamline and quickly test new improvements we make to the pipeline against a) previous versions of the pipeline and/or b) other tools/pipelines.

 ![notebook](https://drive.google.com/uc?export=view&id=1Z_39Gv6LbvDqa1obqoTfR7PIYoKiqhFC)